Welcome Teacher Candidates

 August 31 Summer 2 Term ends

-The format of the Queen’s BEd/DEd program follows an Associate School model where we attempt to have candidates complete ALL regular practicum components (18 weeks) in the same Associate School (with the exception of the first practicum placement in the first summer, and the winter term practicum for candidates enrolled in the Outdoor & Experiential Education or Indigenous Teacher Education Program).
-Associate Schools are designated to our Faculty by the boards in the Queen’s catchment area.
-Teacher candidates will submit their four district school board choices, with the understanding that they could be placed within any of these four boards for all of their practicum components.
+The Queen’s BEd/DEd program follows a model where we attempt to have candidates complete ALL regular practicum components (18 weeks) in the same associate school (with the exception of the first practicum placement in the first summer, and the winter term practicum for candidates enrolled in the Indigenous Teacher Education Program).
+Associate schools are allocated to our Faculty by the boards in the Queen’s designated catchment area, spanning 26 publicly funded schools boards.
+Teacher candidates will submit their Practicum Registration Form, where they identify four district school board selections, with the understanding that they could be placed within any of these four boards for ALL of their practicum components.

 PRAC 410/411 is a 3-week practicum in the first summer; PRAC 420/421 is a 3-week practicum and PRAC 430/431 is a 4-week practicum, both in the fall term; PRAC 440/441 is a 4-week practicum in the winter term and; PRAC 460/461 is a 4-week practicum in the second summer term.
 The Alternative Practicum (PRAC 450/451) is 3 weeks and is in the winter term as well, immediately following PRAC 440/441.

-Primary-Junior candidates will get experience in both primary (JK to grade 3) and junior (grades 4 to 6) classrooms over the course of the program and Intermediate-Senior candidates will get experience in both intermediate (grades 7 to 10) and senior (grades 11 and/or 12) classrooms, in at least one of their teaching subjects
+Primary-Junior candidates will gain experience in both primary (JK to grade 3) and junior (grades 4 to 6) classrooms over the course of the program and Intermediate-Senior candidates will gain experience in both intermediate (grades 7 to 10) and senior (grades 11 and/or 12) classrooms, in at least one of their teaching subjects.

-The 3-week Alternative Practicum offers and opportunity to gain experience in a concentration and placements are typically completed outside the school system.
-You can complete the Alternative Practicum anywhere in the world providing it relates to the EDST/FOCI concentration you are enrolled in.
-Candidates can apply for a travel bursary to assist with costs associated with out of country Alternative Practicum placements (conditions apply).
+The 3-week Alternative Practicum offers an opportunity to gain experience in a concentration and placements are typically completed outside the school system.
+Candidates can complete the Alternative Practicum anywhere in the world, provided it relates to the EDST/FOCI concentration they are enrolled in.
+Candidates can apply for a travel bursary to assist with costs associated with out-of-country Alternative Practicum placements (conditions apply).

 Catholic School Board Partners